 - 1. How do I feel about the location and neighborhood?
 Would I be happy living there? - 2.
-Is this location close to my job, school, family and friends? - 3.
-Is this location closes to stores, transportation and services? - 4.
+Is this location close to my job, school, family, and friends? - 3.
+Is this location close to stores, transportation and services? - 4.
 Is this affordable housing for me? - 5.
 Are my preferences similar to my potential home provider's? - 6.
 What do I like most about this potential home provider and his/her home? - 7.
 Do I have any reservations about the home provider or her/his home? - 8.
 Could any of these things be changed, negotiated, or overcome to better suit me? - 9.
 Have I asked questions about lifestyle preferences which are important to me?
 For example, have we discussed:

-Ш chores in exchange for rent
+Chores in exchange for rent

 Television habits and schedules

-lem:lem:lem:lem:lem:lem:lem:lem:lem:lem:
+Indoortemperaturepreferencesduringsummerandwintermonths

-Work, sleep and wake-up schedules
+Work, sleep, and wake-up schedules

 Entertaining at home/guests

 Guests

 Music preferences and volume

 Privacy needs

 Meal preparation, eating schedule and sharing meals together?

 Other areas of concern: